Personal Loan vs. Installment Loan: What's the Difference?

 Questions to Ask Yourself

-Short-term loans are not a long-term financial solution.
-They're intended to address temporary cash flow needs, not ongoing budget gaps.
-If you find yourself returning to short-term borrowing repeatedly, that's a signal to look at your overall budget, build emergency savings, or seek out free debt and credit counseling resources.
+A loan is a tool.
+Used carefully and for the right reason, it can solve a real problem.
+Used carelessly, it makes a temporary problem into a long one.
+If you find yourself returning to borrowing repeatedly, that's a signal to look at your overall budget, build emergency savings, or seek out debt and credit counseling resources.

 Ready to Check Your Options?